 December 17 – A Season of Self-Care

-Last night, I shut my computer down just before midnight.
-We returned home late, after an early Christmas celebration with my husband’s side of the family.
-I bathed the littlest ones, we put the kids to bed, and I opened my laptop to write this post with heavy eyelids.
-As I typed the title that was on my heart all day, I realized that the most important thing about this devotional project wasn’t the deadline each day or being able to choose the most eloquent words…it is its authenticity.
+Last night, a wave of sickness hit quickly and came with a high fever.
+My husband bathed the littlest ones, we put the kids to bed, and I opened my laptop to edit this post with heavy eyelids.
+I realized that the most important thing about this devotional project wasn’t the deadline each day or being able to choose the most eloquent words…it is its authenticity.
 Am I practicing what I am preaching?
 Am I taking each day’s message and honestly applying it to myself first, before I expect anyone else to follow suit?